james-schaefer/training_journal/climbing_training_w30-31.md

 # Tuesday, July 21st through Thurdsay July 23rd, 2020

-  - Today I was stung by a scorpion on my right heel.
+  - Today I was stung by a scorpion on my left heel.
   - it was quite painful, and I took a couple days off from training.
     - day one was intense pain that made it difficult to concentrate.
     - day two I had intense "pins and needles" or "leg fell asleep"